Refined Analysis of Federated Averaging and Federated Richardson-Romberg: Technical Lemma on Matrix Products

-\end{corollary} This result shows that the iterates of \FedAvgwDG converge linearly to a neighborhood of the solution $\paramlim$.
+\end{restatable} We prove this Corollary in \Cref{sec:proof-thm-expand-deterministic-prelim-prop}.
+This result shows that the iterates of \FedAvgwDG converge linearly to a neighborhood of the solution $\paramlim$.
 The radius of this neighborhood is determined by the level of heterogeneity among the clients, quantified by $\heterboundgrad$, and the number of local steps $\nlupdates$.